Analystfame/Financial-Report/README.md

    [Fixed Asset Roll Forward](Fixed-Asset-Roll-Forward.pdf) Starting from 2015 as we do not have sufficient data for 2014

-   [Financial Liability](Financial-Liability.pdf) Forcasting Financial Liability if we do not take any new debt and we plan to pay off our old debt in 10 Years
+   [Financial Liability](Financial-Liability.pdf) We anticipate that, without incurring any new debt, we will focus on systematically paying off our existing financial obligations over the next 10 years.
+This strategy will enable us to reduce our liabilities gradually while ensuring a stable financial position.

    [Equity Schedule](Equity-Schedule.pdf) Equity schedule and dividend payment % of Netincome(loss)